mrstevedev/bbpmusiclibrary/README.md

 # BBP Music Library

-BBPMusicLibrary is an ECommerce storefront using Next.js 14 with Route Handlers to make requests to a graphql endpoint to create purchases for .mp3 sample packs.
+BBPMusicLibrary is an E-Commerce storefront using Next.js 14 with Route Handlers to make requests to a graphql endpoint to create orders for sample pack that include wav files.

-This web application was built using:
+Wev application built using:

 1. Next.js 14 w/ Route Handlers
 2. React-Bootstrap